What Are Common Questions Asked in a Job Interview

 Salary Expectations

-If asked, respond with a researched range anchored to market data and your experience.
-Example structure: state a range based on market research, express flexibility, and indicate interest in total compensation.
-If pressed for a specific figure, frame it around impact: “Based on my experience and the role’s responsibilities, I’m targeting [range].
+If asked: respond with a researched range anchored to market data and your experience.
+Example: “Based on my experience and the role’s responsibilities I’m targeting [range].
 I’m open to discussing total compensation and impact-based incentives.”

 Employment Gaps or Short Tenures

 Explain gaps concisely and positively—focus on what you learned or how you stayed current.
-If a prior role ended unexpectedly, emphasize accountability and what you learned rather than assigning blame.
+If you left unexpectedly, emphasise responsibility and growth rather than assigning blame.
 Show how that experience made you a more reliable contributor.

 “What Is Your Greatest Weakness?”